 Unfortunately, death is an inevitable part of life.
-While no one wants to have to go through the process of grieving after losing someone close to them, we all will have to go through this process at some point.
+While no one wants to have to go through the process of grieving after losing someone close to them, we all will have to go through this process at some point so it's very important that we learn how to cope with death.
 Grieving a loved one is extremely challenging, and when someone close to you passes away unexpectedly, it can be even more difficult to process your loss.

 Shock and confusion can quickly turn into deep sadness.
-The loss of a loved one is also one of the main causes of depression.
-While sad feelings are a normal part of the grieving process that tends to get better with time, it’s helpful to find ways to consciously process your grief and move through your pain.
+The loss of a loved one is also one of the main causes of depression and mental health problems.
+While sad feelings are a normal part of the grieving process that tends to get better with time, it’s helpful to find ways to consciously process your grief and move through your pain to start the healing process.
 Your grieving process may take months or even years, and that is okay.
 Some say that grieving the loss of a loved one never really ends.
 Note that there’s not a normal amount of time to be in grief, as the healing journey is different for everyone.
-However, there are preventative measures you can follow to make sure that healthy grief doesn’t turn into deeper issues that affect your mental fitness.
+However, there are preventative measures you can follow to make sure that healthy grief doesn’t turn into deeper issues that affect your mental health and cause emotional pain.

 Every individual’s process with the death of a loved one will be different.
 After all, we’re all different and no two people will have had the same relationship with the person who passed.
-Whether you’re suffering for months or years, the guidance of a therapist can help you process the different stages of grief.
-Coming to terms with the death of a loved one is never easy, but having a solid support system behind you can make it easier.
+Whether you’re a grieving parent or a grieving child suffering from an unexpected loss or the passing of a loved one with a terminal illness, the guidance of a therapist can help you process the different stages of grief.
+Coming to terms with the death of a loved one is never easy, but having a solid grief support system behind you can make it easier.
 Use the advice in this article as a guide to help you through your process of mourning.

 When someone close to you dies unexpectedly, the emotions you feel will likely take you for a bit of a ride.
 We tend to think of grief as a distinct period of intense sadness that occurs after something difficult happens.
 We think of our grief as having a distinct beginning and end, and we believe that it consists of specific feelings and stages.
 For most, this isn’t the case.